King County Immigrant and Refugee Task Force

 With a population of two million residents, King County grows more diverse every year.
 Since 2000, the county has grown by more than two hundred twenty thousand residents, with most of the increase attributable to people of color.
 Only half of that growth is from births.
 Most of the rest is from immigrants and refugees- from all parts of Asia, Latin America, Eastern Europe and Africa.
 Foreign-born residents, including immigrants and refugees, face particular challenges upon arrival in the United States.

-The final report is available to download.
+The final report is now available.

 For questions, please contact email@example.com.